kimono-koans/httm/README.md

 * ANSI `ls` colors from your environment
 * Detect and display only categories of the numbers of unique file versions available (`multiple`, `single`, `single-with-snap`,..., etc.)
 * Select from several formatting styles (newline, null, tab delimited, JSON, etc.).
 Parseable ... or not ...  oh my!
-* Packaged scripts which help you, and show you how to, use `httm`: [ounce](https://github.com/kimono-koans/httm/blob/master/scripts/ounce.bash), [bowie](https://github.com/kimono-koans/httm/blob/master/scripts/bowie.bash), and [nicotine](https://github.com/kimono-koans/httm/blob/master/scripts/nicotine.bash)
+* Packaged scripts which help you, and show you how to, use `httm`: [ounce](https://github.com/kimono-koans/httm/blob/master/scripts/ounce.bash), [bowie](https://github.com/kimono-koans/httm/blob/master/scripts/bowie.bash), [equine](https://github.com/kimono-koans/httm/blob/master/scripts/equine.bash),  and [nicotine](https://github.com/kimono-koans/httm/blob/master/scripts/nicotine.bash)
-* Supports ZFS/BTRFS/NILFS2 snapshots
+* Supports ZFS/BTRFS/NILFS2 snapshots and Time Machine backups!

 Use in combination with you favorite shell's hot keys for even more fun.